 Perimenopause, menopause and postmenopause

-Perimenopause is the stage before your final period (menopause).
-It’s when your body reaches the end of its reproductive years.
-Perimenopause is a natural part of a woman’s life.
+Perimenopause is the time leading up to menopause, when your body reaches the end of its reproductive years.
+And postmenopause is the time after your final period.

 Perimenopause usually happens sometime in your 40s.
-On average, it lasts four to six years, but it can last from one to 10 years.
+On average, it lasts 4 to 6 years, but it can last from one to 10 years.

 During this time, your ovaries begin to run out of eggs.
-This causes hormone levels, particularly oestrogen, to fluctuate, causing different symptoms, like hot flushes and mood swings.
+This causes hormone levels, particularly oestrogen, to change, causing different symptoms, like hot flushes and mood changes.

 Changing hormones can also affect your menstrual cycle.
 For example, your periods may be irregular, shorter (or longer), lighter (or heavier), or they may not come for a few months.